aetperf/aetperf.github.io/_posts/2022-11-22-A-Cython-implementation-of-a-min-priority-queue.md

 - `NOT_IN_HEAP`
 - `IN_HEAP`

 Elements are initialized as `NOT_IN_HEAP`, with an inf key value and a `node_idx` equal to the heap length.
-The tree array is initialize with a `element_idx` also equal to the number of elements, which happens to be the heap length in our implementation.
+The tree array is initialized with a `element_idx` also equal to the number of elements, which happens to be the heap length in our implementation.

 <p align="center">
   <img width="1000" src="/img/2022-11-22_01/mutual_refs_02.jpg" alt="mutual_refs">